emgage/engage-ui/src/components/Dropdown/README.md

 category: Overlays
 ---

-# Popover
+# Dropdown

-Popovers are small overlays that open on demand, usually when the merchant clicks a button.
+Dropdowns are small overlays that open on demand, usually when the merchant clicks a button.
 They let merchants access supplementary content and actions without cluttering the page.

 **Problem**